 My children have also used them as furniture pieces for their dolls.

 These blocks are designed to make buildings and bring out the architect in your child.

-These blocks are great for kids of all ages, although older children will probably use them more as they are intended to be used!
+These blocks are great for kids 3 year olds, although older children will probably use them more as they are intended to be used!

 TEGU Magnetic Wooden Block Set